Find Out If Living In Iowa Is The Right Move For You

 - University of Northern Iowa in Cedar Falls

-Then, Grinnell College and Luther College in Decorah are both highly acclaimed.
-But, much more expensive than sticking with a state-funded university.
+Two of Iowa’s noteworthy private schools include Grinnell College and Luther College.
+Both academic institutions are highly acclaimed but more costly than sticking with a state-funded university.

-However, you will still be hard-pressed to feel the big city vibe here especially if you are moving to Iowa from one of the major U.S. metropolitan areas.
+However, you will be hard-pressed to feel the big city vibe compared to a typical major U.S. metropolitan area.

-Unless you count dogs, fewer homeowners than normal feel the need for a security system.
-A vehicle break-in might be the most likely crime the average person might encounter.
+Most Iowa homeowners do not feel the need for a security system.
+A vehicle break-in might be the most likely crime the average person will encounter here.

 6. Moving To Iowa Means The Benefits Of 4 Distinct Weather Seasons